kapraran/vu-debug-gui/README.md

 ## Supported Controls

-There's a number of available controls to use, based on what dat.GUI has to offer.
+There's a number of available controls to use, based on what tweakpane has to offer.

 In every case, the callback has the `value` as the first argument.
 If the control was created in a server script, the `player` who triggers it is passed as the second argument.

 ### Button

 ```
 DebugGUI:Button(name, [context,] callback)
 ```

 ### Checkbox

 ```
 DebugGUI:Checkbox(name, defValue, [context,] callback)
 ```

 ### Text

 ```
 DebugGUI:Text(name, defValue, [context,] callback)
 ```

 ### Number

 ```
 DebugGUI:Number(name, defValue, [context,] callback)
 ```

 ### Range

 ```
 DebugGUI:Range(name, options, [context,] callback)